 Surrounded by stunning mountain views and hundred-year-old oaks, older children climb onto the low-hanging boughs to enjoy great views of the competition.
 The UCHS event is a family-friendly day enjoyed by all.

-Famous Equestrians at Upperville Colt & Horse Show
+Celebrity Equestrians at the Upperville Colt & Horse Show

 The United States’ gold-medal-winning team from the 2018 FEI World Equestrian Games has members that make the Upperville show an annual tradition.
-This includes the illustrious Devin Ryan (the 2022 UCHS Jumper Classic third-place winner,) McLain Ward, Laura Kraut and Adrienne Sternlicht.
+This includes the illustrious Devin Ryan, McLain Ward, Laura Kraut and Adrienne Sternlicht.
+Schuyler Riley

 What to Know About the Upperville Colt & Horse Show